prosopo/captcha/packages/procaptcha-react/README.md

 React components for integrating the Prosopo [procaptcha](https://github.com/prosopo/procaptcha) into a React app.

-Prosopo is a distributed human verification service that can be used to stop bots from interacting with smart contracts.
+Prosopo is a distributed human verification service that can be used to stop bots from interacting with your apps.
-Sign up to be a network [alpha tester](https://5b06hrhtlmh.typeform.com/to/vNpyOUfg).
+Sign up to be a network [beta tester](https://prosopo.io/#signup).

 ## Installation